partrickJhonson/beef/Module-creation.md

 ## <a name="modulerb"/>Interface with rails web GUI

 Next, you need to write the _module.rb_ file which will allow to be included in the BeEF interface.
-Don't Panic, you won't need to be a rails guru to write such file, BeEF defined high level methods and objects to do this.
+Don't panic, you won't need to be a rails guru to write such a file, BeEF defined high level methods and objects to do this.

-### Basic architecture
+### Basic Architecture

 Basically, your file will look like this :
 ```ruby